MadhushaPrasad/Calculator/README.md

+#Calculator

-#Create a simple calculator, which allows computing with unlimited precision.
+Create a simple calculator, which allows computing with unlimited precision.
-#The calculator can add, subtract, multiply and divide.
+The calculator can add, subtract, multiply and divide.